openshift/cluster-etcd-operator/README.md

 # cluster-etcd-operator

 cluster-etcd-operator (CEO) is an operator that handles the scaling of etcd during cluster bootstrap and regular operation.
 The operator also manages provisioning etcd dependencies such as TLS certificates.
+The operator is based on OpenShift library-go framework and it is installed via Cluster Version Operator (CVO).

 # Developing the CEO